meghavivekgaonkar/textify/README.md

 * **`worker-service`**: A Spring Boot application that subscribes to a Pub/Sub topic, processes jobs, and updates their status in Firestore.

-* **`textify-frontend`**: A React application that provides the user interface for uploading files and viewing job statuses in real-time.
+* **`frontend`**: A React application that provides the user interface for uploading files and viewing job statuses in real-time.

 ## API Service